johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-09-15-ivan-drago-and-definitely-typed.md

 ![](https://1.bp.blogspot.com/-mG6pw3oJA4E/W5tD5vgfD4I/AAAAAAAAMQQ/upV1w2nJw1whI7MGp9HI5pniFEbVTJNxACPcBGAYYCw/s1600/i-must-break-you.jpg)

-](<https://1.bp.blogspot.com/-mG6pw3oJA4E/W5tD5vgfD4I/AAAAAAAAMQQ/upV1w2nJw1whI7MGp9HI5pniFEbVTJNxACPcBGAYYCw/s1600/i-must-break-you.jpg>)Specifically, people are used to the idea of semantic versioning and expect it from types published to npm by Definitely Typed.
+Specifically, people are used to the idea of semantic versioning and expect it from types published to npm by Definitely Typed.
 They wait in vain.
 [I've written before about the Definitely Typed / @types semantic version compromise.](<https://blog.johnnyreilly.com/2017/02/typescript-types-and-repeatable-builds.html>) And I wanted to talk about it a little further as (watching the issues raised on DT) I don't think the message has quite got out there.
 To summarise:

 1. npm is built on top of [semantic versioning](<http://semver.org/>) and they [take it seriously](<https://docs.npmjs.com/getting-started/semantic-versioning>).
 When a package is published it should be categorised as a major release (breaking changes), a minor release (extra functionality which is backwards compatible) or a patch release (backwards compatible bug fixes).